nf-core/website/src/content/docs/usage/installation.md

 ### Updating Nextflow

-Updating nextflow is as simple as running
+Updating nextflow is as simple as running:

 ```bash
 nextflow self-update
 ```

 or `conda update nextflow`, depending on how it was installed.

 ### Specific Nextflow versions